jacobsalzberg/ulanzi-usd-brl-plugin/README.md

 ### Installation

-1. **Download the plugin folder**:
+1. **Download the plugin**:
+   - Click the green "Code" button → "Download ZIP"
-   - Clone this repository or download as ZIP
+   - Extract the ZIP file
-   - Extract the `com.ulanzi.usdbrlex.ulanziPlugin` folder
+   - Find the `com.ulanzi.usdbrlex.ulanziPlugin` folder

-2. **Copy to Ulanzi plugins folder**:
+2. **Copy to your Ulanzi plugins folder**:
    - Open File Explorer and paste this path in the address bar:
      ```
      %APPDATA%\Ulanzi\UlanziDeck\Plugins\